Skip to main content

 How often can I send updates?

 Frequent updates are fine, but use a low importance channel (IMPORTANCE_LOW) with badges, vibration, and sound disabled.
-High importance with frequent updates will alert the user every time and is the most common reason support tickets get opened for this pattern.
+High importance with frequent updates alerts the user every time and is the most common reason support tickets get opened for this pattern.

 What happens if the user kills the app or device reboots?